Invadermonky/PickupLimits/docs/groovyscript/pickup_limit.md

 ## Description

 Pickup Limits are limit groups that restrict the number of items a player is allowed to carry.
 PickupLimits scan the player's inventory and calculate a total based on number of items that match each limit group.
 Should the player exceed the maximum allowable limit, excess items will be dropped into the world.
+For more information and examples, you can check out the Pickup Limits GitHub Wiki https://github.com/Invadermonky/PickupLimits/wiki.

 ## Identifier